-At UN, India’s choice between an old promise and a budding friendship
+At United Nations, India’s choice between an old promise and a budding friendship

 When the United Nations General Assembly votes Friday for five non-permanent seats in the Security Council, countries have to choose between candidates.
 One of these seats is in the Asia-Pacific group, with two candidates — Maldives and Indonesia.

 From at least 2008, India has promised Maldives its support in this election.
 A joint statement in December 2008, when President Mohamed Nasheed visited New Delhi, said: “…India expressed appreciation to the Maldives side for its support to India’s candidature for a permanent seat in the expanded Security Council and for its candidature to the non-permanent member seat of the UN Security Council for the year 2011-2012.
 Maldives also thanked India for its support for its candidature to the non-permanent seat of UN Security Council for the year 2019-20.”
+Also Read: Use of hidden veto in UNSC subsidiary organs impacting its work and effectiveness: India

 Earlier that year, then Prime Minister Manmohan Singh had “confirmed India’s support to Maldives’ candidature for a non-permanent seat in the UN Security Council for the term 2019-2020” in his reply to a letter from then Maldives President Maumoon Abdul Gayoom seeking such support, according to a Maldivian government press release.